 Some of you came for essential preventive care, such as a mammogram or colonoscopy.
-Others needed blood tests or a MRI scans.
+Others needed blood tests or a MRI scan.
 Still others emergency care, a gallbladder removal, or a joint replacement.

 Helping You Afford the Care You Need

 The Affordable Care Act and Cover Oregon are making it possible for more and more of you to have good health insurance.
 Take advantage of this opportunity to protect you and your family.

 But if you are having problems paying your hospital bill, we can help.
 Last year we provided over $6.8 million in free and discounted care for our patients.
 Here’s how we can help you and your family afford the care you need.

 - If you earn less than 200% of the poverty level, have limited assets, and need hospital care, you may qualify for free care.

 - If you are uninsured, we will discount your bill 60%.
 No questions asked.

 - If you can pay your bill in payments in the next 12 months, we’ll accept those payments interest free.